dangquangdon/mysite_JSClub/readme.md

 In localhost, the server is started in port 5000

+## How it works

+For user: - create account - login and create/edit profile - create/add/delete education records - create/add/delete work experience records - create/add/delete projects in portfolio - change avatar image and project thumbnail image
+For visitor: - can see everyone's profile using handle name

+    `root.domain/home/:handle_name`

 ## How to follow

 Follow the commits of this repo to re-build this project.